 This session will explore what Ofqual means by validity to highlight considerations that awarding organisations might bear in mind when designing, developing, delivering and reviewing their qualifications.
 Attendees will learn about the importance of anticipating, countering and evaluating potential threats to validity that arise at different stages of the qualification lifecycle.

-4: Vocational and technical qualifications: what our regulatory approach means
+4: Vocational and technical qualifications: what our regulatory approach means for you

 Presented by Bryan Horne, Associate Director, Standards for Vocational and Technical Qualifications